-Colombia also happens to be one of the most LGBTQ+-friendly Latin American countries.
-In fact, it was the sixth country in the Americas to legalize same-sex marriage in 2016, one year after the U.S. Bogotá is the epicenter of the country's gay scene and a welcoming city for all travelers, as diversity is embraced as a valued part of this city’s social identity.
-It should come as no surprise that you’ll find hundreds of places for gay nightlife and entertainment, all centered around Chapinero, the gay neighborhood amd full of smoking hot Colombian men.
+Colombia happens to be one of the most LGBTQ+-friendly countries in Latin America and was the sixth country in the Americas to legalize same-sex marriage in 2016, one year after the U.S. Bogotá is the epicenter of the country’s gay scene and a great representation of the best of Colombia's liberal attitudes.
+It should come as no surprise that — in addition to Theatron — you’ll find hundreds of spots for gay nightlife and entertainment, all centered around the aforementioned Chapinero, the city’s lively gay neighborhood.
+It’s always full of smoking-hot Colombian men, too!
+Just in case you needed another good reason to visit this vibrant, chaotic, and captivatingly Colombian city.

 You can download the Gay Bogota guide for free.
 Just provide your email address and we’ll email you a PDF.